Telenav/cactus/README.md

 ```

 This simply turns off the Nexus and GPG plugins for superpoms that have already
-been published in identical versions on Maven central (you can't publish the same
+been published in identical versions on Maven central (we can't publish the same
 thing twice, so deployment would fail in sometimes difficult-to-debug ways).
 It also serves as a final sanity check that we are not trying to use a superpom
 we did _not_ bump the version of, but which has changed from its published version
-(the bump version mojo should prevent that, but you can't be too careful).
+(the bump version mojo should prevent that, but we can't be too careful).

 ```xml
                             <execution>